Baby feeding and foods

 As a general guideline, make sure they’re getting a variety of nutrient-rich, unprocessed foods such as fruit, vegetables and red and white meat.
 If your baby is vegetarian ensure that you check with your doctor that they’re getting enough nutrients.
 For more information, visit our page on baby nutrition.

 How to tell when baby is ready for solid foods

 If you’re wondering when to start your baby on solids, it’s usually between the ages of 4 to 6 months.
 At around 6 months, breast milk or formula can no longer provide all the nutrients that bub needs.
-It’s okay to wait until 6 months to start on solid foods, however, avoid waiting much longer than this to ensure that your baby is getting everything that they need.
+Avoid waiting much longer than this to ensure that your baby is getting everything that they need.

 You may even notice that your baby is starting to take more of an interest in what you’re eating and attempting to put different foods in their mouth.
 This is also a good sign that they are ready to start eating grown up food!

 When starting on solid foods make sure that it’s blended into a fine puree.
 Introduce a number of foods, one at a time, and then rotate them throughout the week to create more variety and balance in bub’s diet.
+It is recommended to introduce new foods every 3-5 days so that any allergic reaction can be pinpointed to a specific food.
 Because eating is a new experience, baby’s first solids need to be smooth and moist so they’re easy to swallow, yet interesting and tasty so they are eager for more.
 Visit our food suggestions for babies starting on solids and early nutrition pages for more information.

 Food allergies in babies

 Food allergies are becoming more and more common all over the world and it’s important that you get bub to a doctor if you suspect that they may be allergic to something you’re feeding them.
 Some of the most common allergies and intolerances include:

 - Peanut allergy

 - Soy allergy